spurnik/EC2-Computer/README.md

  ## Execution and testbench

-For the processor to run a program, has to be charged directly on memory initiallization, in the [memory.vhdl](memory.vhdl) file.
+For the processor to run a program, it has to be charged directly on memory initiallization, in the [memory.vhdl](memory.vhdl) file.
 Then, running the testbench will generate the input/output signals of the processor, called _EC2_.

 These input signals include an **8b data input** signal, **clock** signal, **reset** signal, and **Enter** signal.
-The reset (active high) signal clears all Datapath's resgisters, and changes the CU state to START state, asynchronously.
-When the signal goes down, the processor will start the execution beggining with the 00h memory instruction, and passing throught different states until HALT is reached.
-The Enter signal it's just used for entering data input, whenever we reach the IN state.
+The reset (active high) signal clears all Datapath's registers, and changes the CU state to START state, asynchronously.
+When the signal goes down, the processor will start the execution beginning with the 00h memory instruction, and passing through different states until HALT is reached.
+The Enter signal is used for entering data input, whenever we reach the IN state.
 If not asserted, the execution will stop at this state, waiting for input to be read.

 The output signals include the **halt** signal, asserted once the HALT state is reached, and an **8b data output**.
 This last signal will be always available, as no tri-state buffer is used.

 The VHDL files can be compiled in the order given above.
 To run the test, I used to type: ```ghdl -r --workdir=work test_conf --vcd=waves.vcd``` and then halt it with **cntr+C**.
-This will generate a vcd file that can be visuallized with some waveform application.
+This will generate a vcd file that can be visualized with some waveform application.

-Finally, I've included some programs in the [programs.vhdl](programs.vhdl) file.
-By default, the memory is initiallized with INPUT_PRODUCT program, which performs the product of input signal values.
+Finally, I've included four instruction programs in the [programs.vhdl](programs.vhdl) file.
+By default, the memory is initialized with INPUT_PRODUCT program, which performs the product of input signal values.